 Musanze is believed to have been constructed by a local king and that it has been used as a refugee on several histories whereas during the 1994 Massacre it was used as a killing site and recently the place is still littered with human remains.
 Musanze the now Bat colony is located in Ruhengeri 2 Km from the Gisenyi road.
 It has an entrance a large as a cathedral.
 The entrance is littered with marked black volcanic rubble and at the opposite end there lies a natural bridge formed from the lava flow from one of the Virunga Mountains.

 The falls is located at the Eastern part of Rwanda at the border with Tanzania.
 It is an amazing and spectacular fall that is a part of the distant headwaters of the river Nile.
 It’s not worth missing while crossing the border of Rwanda with Tanzania.

 This is located in Butare city in Huye and it is known to be the most tourists’ attraction in Butare.
 The museum is known to have probably the finest ethnographic collection in the whole of East Africa.
 It has spacious rooms that allow the exhibitions to be appreciated and enjoyed.
 Exhibitions provide information not only on pre-colonial history but also on the process of development of the country (Rwanda) to her modernity today.
 AT the museum you can organize for the Ntore dancers to entertain you in the traditional dances of Rwanda.

 9. Lake Kivu

-Located in the Albertine rift and apart of the Great Rift Valley, Kivu is a large fresh water deposit that marks the western border with DR Congo.
+Located in the Albertine rift and apart of the Great Rift Valley, Kivu is a large freshwater deposit that marks the western border with DR Congo.
 This lake is a tourist’s center with fresh waters safe to swim.
 It has nice beaches with splendid landscapes and the sunset is usually astounding.
-You can spend a weekend on one of the beaches.
+You can spend a weekend in one of the beaches.